sh19910711/google-summer-of-code-2015/rails-web-console.md

 ### Why did you choose this idea?

-I have some experiences of the browser extension projects, so it fits with my knowledge and skills.
+Debugging tools is interesting to me, and I have some experiences of the browser extension projects, so it fits with me and my skills.
 The project makes the web-console loose coupling from the Rails applications, it is important to debug applications without extra effects.